beepscore/remy_python/README.md

     sudo killall -9 lircd

+##### list valid key names that are available to be assigned to a remote configuration file

+    irrecord --list-namespace

 ##### irrecord -d didn't work with polk remote, it never got enough info to make a .conf file.
 In repo remy_python I added directory config to keep polk.lircd.conf in version control.